 - 1/8 small red onion sliced in slivers

-- 2 tbsp chili d'arbol oil
+- 2 tablespoons chili d'arbol oil

 Roasted garlic + rosemary topping option